 Visit the typical tourist sights in Vienna, for example, and you soon learn of the importance of Napoleon to the city’s past.

-In among the French paraphernalia and memorabilia of the time (including the aforementioned coat) are, for example, the medals worn by the Habsburg Emperor of the time (Franz II/I), the Russian Emperor (Alexander I), and the Prussian Emperor (Friedrich Wilhelm III).
+In among the French paraphernalia and memorabilia of the time (including the aforementioned coat) are, for example, the medals worn by the ruling Habsburg Emperor (Franz II/I), the Russian Emperor (Alexander I), and the Prussian Emperor (Friedrich Wilhelm III).

 One wall has a famous portrait of Franz II/I in his coronation robes, as painted by Leopold Kupelwieser.
 The cabinet alongside has the medallion you see in the painting.

-Oh, and the innocent-looking hot air balloon hanging from another wall is actually a French war balloon and possibly the first aerial military vehicle in history.
+Oh, and the innocent-looking hot air balloon hanging from another wall is actually a French war balloon and possibly the first aerial military vehicle in all of history.

-But it’s in this gallery that we start to see the shift from veneration of personalities and glorification of war to a more realistic perspective of the travails of the simple soldier.
+In this gallery we start to see the shift from veneration of personalities and glorification of war to a more realistic perspective of the travails of the simple soldier.

 Nowhere is this clearer than in the end wall painting by Václav Sochor of the 1866 Battle of Königgrätz, when the Prussians scored the decisive victory of the Austro-Prussian war.

-The Battery of the Dead pictures the bloody, desperate (and brave) final moments of the horse-drawn artillery battery that covered the Austrian retreat.
+The Battery of the Dead pictures the bloody, desperate (brave) final moments of the horse-drawn artillery battery that covered the Austrian retreat.

 Franz Joseph through to Sarajevo